nanvel/blog/2015/11/python-the-language.md

 !!! hint "Magic"
 	"Magic method" term was adopted from Ruby.
 Actually, these methods are opposite to magic, their behavior quite straightforward.

+### Future

+Also known as promise.

+An object which represents the result of a function call which is asynchronous.

 ### Hashable

 > An object is hashable if it has a hash value which never changes during its lifetime (it needs a ```__hash__()``` method), and can be compared to other objects (it needs an ```__eq__()``` method).
 Hashable objects which compare equal must have the same hash value.